 A next phase of the Seaport Roadways project will involve the reconstruction of Congress Street from Boston Wharf Road east to Pier 4 Blvd.
 This scope will involve a landscaped median similar to the one on Seaport Blvd in front of 101-121 Seaport, as well as a revised condition at the I-90 off-ramps allowing for a proper left turn at that location.

 This next phase will be a great benefit to our neighborhood.
-Currently, drivers coming off on the I-90 East ramp and turnoff which leads into the Seaport and want to head downtown have to turn left on Seaport Blvd, adding to our congestion.
-The elimination of the small end of the median on Congress Street, pictured, will allow drivers to legally turn left on Congress and not have to continue to Seaport Blvd.
+Currently, drivers coming off of the I-90 East ramp and turnoff which leads into the Seaport, who want to head downtown, have to turn left on Seaport Blvd, adding to our congestion.
+The elimination of the small end of the median on Congress Street, pictured, will allow drivers to legally turn left on Congress and not have to continue to Seaport Blvd!

 We heard from residents who expressed concern about the “Open Container Zone’ concept which was described in a WGBH news story.